 The Wild Bunch plan to support projects that create wildlife friendly environments in streets, such as bird and bat box building, hedgehog highway routes, shelter boxes, planters.
 Watch this space for other events that you and your neighbours could get involved in.

 Wild about Frome at home

-This summer the Wild Bunch are encouraging residents to re-wild parts of our gardens as this will encourage wildlife and boost diversity.
+The Wild Bunch are encouraging residents to re-wild parts of their gardens as this will encourage wildlife and boost diversity.
 They are offering free “Wild about Frome” stickers which can be placed in your window or on a stake in your garden to let neighbours and passers-by know that you’re supporting the campaign.
-Stickers will be available from the Town Hall, find more information below.
+Stickers are available from the Town Hall.

 Wildlife Mapping in our communities

 We are currently working to map the wildlife in the Frome community.
 Visit our Wild About Frome page for details on how you can get involved.